gary-archer/oauth.apisample.nodejs/README.md

 ### Overview

 * The final API code sample using OAuth 2.0 and Open Id Connect, referenced in my blog at https://authguidance.com
-* **This sample implements our [API Non Functional Requirements](https://authguidance.com/2017/10/08/corporate-code-sample-core-behavior) in NodeJS**

 ### Details

 * See the [Overview Page](https://authguidance.com/2017/10/27/api-architecture-node) for what the API does and how to run it
-* See the [Coding Key Points Page](https://authguidance.com/2017/10/27/final-nodeapi-coding-key-points/) for further technical details
+* See the [Coding Key Points Page](https://authguidance.com/2017/10/27/final-nodeapi-coding-key-points/) for technical implementation details

 ### Programming Languages